nls1729/acme-code/activities-config/README.txt

            used to close the message.
 The St.Bin has been replaced with an St.Button to fix the problem.
 See 2017-11-11 for all the details of the workaround for the patch.

+2019-09-18 Version 3.34 of Gnome Shell removed access to extension version and shell version
+           from access in prefs.js.
+Usage of object.actor is deprecated.
+Worked around access to extension version and shell version and corrected object.actor issues.

 ...

 zip file: